JWST observes the assembly of a massive galaxy at z~4: Introduction

 Existing optical imaging from surveys such as SDSS and Pan-STARRS showed no counterpart to the radio source.
 Follow-up deep near infrared imaging revealed a faint $K$-band detection consistent with the position of the radio source, which using the well-established relationship between the $K$-band magnitude and redshift of radio galaxies pointed towards a likely high redshift nature \citep{saxena18a, saxena18b}.
 A redshift was determined based on a single faint emission line detected in a Gemini/GMOS-N spectrum.
 Due to a slight blue asymmetry, lack of continuum emission and expectation of a high redshift of the ultra-steep spectrum radio source, this emission line was interpreted as \lya\ at $z=5.72$ \citep{saxena18a, saxena19}.

 However, our new observations unambiguously reveal that its true redshift is $z\approx4.0$, with no emission line seen that would be expected from a redshift of $z=5.72$.
 This suggests that either the emission line initially interpreted as \lya\ was spurious, which is unlikely given that the emission line was independently detected in three separate frames from GMOS observations \citep{saxena18a}, or that a background \lya\ source exists outside of the NIRSpec IFU field.
-However, we note that the emission line reported by \citet{saxena18a} corresponds to He\,\textsc{ii}\,$\lambda1640$ at a redshift of $z\approx3.98$, which is consistent with the redshifts of the components seen in the TGSS1530 system, as we will show in this work.
+However, we note that the emission line interpreted as \lya\ by \citet{saxena18a} is instead consistent with He\,\textsc{ii}\,$\lambda1640$ at a redshift of $z\approx3.98$, aligning with the secure redshifts of the continuum components seen in the TGSS1530 system thanks to high resolution NIRCam imaging and NIRSpec spectroscopy, as we will show in this work.
 We defer the detailed investigation of the initially reported rest-frame UV line to a future paper.

 Nonetheless, the \textit{JWST} data presented here show a highly peculiar system comprising multiple distinct continuum and line-emitting sources around the radio source.
 As we show in this paper, the galactic environment surrounding the TGSSJ1530 radio source sheds light on the formation of a very massive galaxy in the early Universe that includes at least one active SMBH.